act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-context-role.md

 - This rule relies on assistive technologies to recognize which elements are [owned by](#owned-by) each other.
 This includes when the element is owned by another element that is an ancestor, but not a parent of the target element.
 Some assistive technologies do not accept these owned by relationships, unless workarounds are used.
 Furthermore, `aria-owns` has limited support in some user agents.
 - Some user agents and assistive technologies ignore empty elements, which means they are not presented to all users.
-However, since this is handled inconsitently across user agents and assistive technologies, empty elements are applicable to this rule.
+However, since this is handled inconsitently across user agents and assistive technologies, this rule is applicable to empty elements.

 ## Background